GoogleCloudPlatform/kube-metacontroller/docs/_design/customize-hook.md

 Another use-case is being able to reference other objects, e.g. the `env` section from a core `Pod` object.

-If you don't define a `related` hook, then the related section of the hooks will be empty.
+If you don't define a `customize` hook, then the related section of the hooks will be empty.

-The `related` hook will not provide any information about the current state of the cluster.
+The `customize` hook will not provide any information about the current state of the cluster.
 Thus, the set of related objects may only depend on the state of the parent object.

+This hook may also accept other fields in future, for other customizations.

-#### Related Hook Request
+#### Customize Hook Request

 A separate request will be sent for each parent object, so your hook only needs to think about one parent at a time.